adeshbhongale/EcoPlace/README.md

 - Personalized sustainability recommendations

 ### 5. User Dashboard
-- Shows User's EcoScore along with their information
+- Shows the User's EcoScore along with their information

 ## 🛠️ Tech Stack

 ### Frontend
-- React.js - For building dynamic and responsive user interface
+- React.js - For building a dynamic and responsive user interface
 - TailwindCSS - For modern, utility-first styling and responsive design

 ### Backend